Selworthy: Church

 On the hill above the village is the whitewashed 15th-century Church of All Saints, with a 14th-century tower.
 The pulpit includes a 17th-century hourglass and the iron-bound parish chest dates from the same time.
 Within the church is a copy of the Chained Book of 1609 by Bishop John Jewel, entitled Defense of the Apologie of the Church of England.

-It has been designated by English Heritage as a Grade I listed building.
+It has been designated as a Grade I listed building.

 In the churchyard is a medieval cross with three octagonal steps, a square socket, and an octagonal shaft.
 The head is missing.
 The churchyard provides views across the valley to Dunkery Beacon.

 The liturgical scholar and church historian Francis Carolus Eeles OBE is buried in the churchyard.

 The thatched Chapel of St Leonard, Tivington was built in the mid 14th century as a chapel of ease.
 It is a Grade II* listed building.

 The Lynch Chapel Of Ease at West Lynch dates from around 1530.